School Resource Officers

 Kennebunk Elementary School

-Officer Desrochers may be contacted during school hours via her e-mail.
+Officer Angis may be contacted during school hours via his e-mail or by contacting KES.